joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 We will write a very simple hash function to just mock the process of converting a string to another value.

-It will take the character code of the letters and concatenate it into one long string and then use the module operator to limit the values to in the range of 0 - 127.
+It will take the character code of the letters and concatenate it into one long string and then use the modulo operator to limit the values to in the range of 0 - 127.

 Remember that `A` has a character code of `65`, Z has a character code of `90`. `a` has a character code of `97` and `z` has a character code of `122`.